lingjzhu/charsiu/README.md

 # Charsiu: A transformer-based phonetic aligner

+**Note.** This is a preview version.
+The aligner is under active development.
+It will be ready soon!

 ### Intro
 **Charsiu** is a phonetic alignment tool, which can:
 - automatically recognise the text and phonemes in a given audio file